 National Security Advisor Ajit Doval briefed Prime Minister Narendra Modi about the latest incursion and attack on an army camp in Baramulla.
 He also discussed the ceasefire violations by the Pakistani army along the LOC.

-The military camp which is located 53 kilometers from the summer capital of the state of Jammu and Kashmir.
-A senior police officer informed a news agency that the firing has stopped and searches have been initiated to catch the culprits.
+The military camp is located 53 kilometers from the summer capital of the state of Jammu and Kashmir.
+A senior police officer informed a news agency that the firing had stopped and searches had been initiated to catch the culprits.
 Locals reported that they heard heavy gunfire and loud explosions last night.
-They immediately switched off all lights and the news came on TV that an army camp has been attacked.
+They immediately switched off all lights and saw the news on TV that an army camp had been attacked.

 Pakistan Rangers have been firing on Indian positions right after the surgical strikes conducted by India post the Uri attack.
-Pakistani troops fired at Indian posts at two outposts in the Poonch sector in Jammu region.
+Pakistani troops fired at two Indian outposts in the Poonch sector in Jammu region.

 Defense Minister Manohar Parrikar chaired a high-level meeting to discuss the latest attack and the future course of action.
 The meeting was attended by all three service chiefs.